 Rorf: What are you doing with that head?

 Rygel: He's an old enemy. (grinning with satisfaction) I like that he doesn't talk back.

-As part of a long-running game of Break the Haughty, Jool ends up getting shot in the arm with an arrow in "Different Destinations."
-Then one of the nurses is kind enough to give her an anasthetic, which she drinks with a very strange bubbling noise.
+- As part of a long-running game of Break the Haughty, Jool ends up getting shot in the arm with an arrow in "Different Destinations."
+Then one of the nurses is kind enough to give her an anesthetic, which she drinks with a very strange bubbling noise.
 And then...

 Jool: At least maybe now I won't die of shock.
 The bitch just shoved the arrow right through!
 She- (her eyes roll slightly.)
 Oh hello...
 Heska...